promiseowolabi/Flash-CHIP/README.md

 4. Connect to the chip using `sudo screen /dev/ttyACM0`
 5. Use user: chip  and password: chip to connect
 6. run `sudo nmtui` to set-up a wifi connection to <YOUR SSID>
-7. run `nmcli c` to show your current connections
+7. run `sudo nmcli c` to show your current connections
-8. run `nmcli c m <YOUR SSID> connection.autoconnect yes` to set autoconnection to <YOUR SSID> wifi in case of trouble
+8. run `sudo nmcli c m <YOUR SSID> connection.autoconnect yes` to set autoconnection to <YOUR SSID> wifi in case of trouble
+9. run `sudo su -` to allow all the next changes as superuser
-9. run `curl -o https://raw.githubusercontent.com/asophila/Flash-CHIP/master/CHIP-updater/jessie-to-stretch.sh | bash` to update from Debian Jessie to Debian Stretch
+10. run `curl -o https://raw.githubusercontent.com/asophila/Flash-CHIP/master/CHIP-updater/jessie-to-stretch.sh | bash` to update from Debian Jessie to Debian Stretch